stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 If you do not use Scoop, go to the [Git Web site](http://www.git-scm.com/) and follow the link for *Downloads* to find a Windows installer.

-To use Git to access remote code repositories, you should create an SSH key for yourself, as explained at the end of this document.

 ## Configuring Git ##

 Once you have installed Git on a system, set your details.
 These are